-This fresh, crunchy, healthy Mediterranean-inspired barley salad is the perfect salad to add to your meal prep routine!
-It stays fresh, flavorful and is super versatile!
+This fresh, crunchy, healthy Mediterranean Barley Salad is the perfect salad to add to your meal prep routine!
+Full of crunchy vegetables like green beans and red bell pepper, it stays fresh, flavorful and is super versatile!
 Add protein with tuna, chicken or keep it vegetarian with chickpeas for a well-rounded grab-and-go lunch!

 Why This Recipe is a Keeper!

 We love having ready-made salads in our refrigerator for a quick grab-and-go meal any time of year.
 Mediterranean Barley Salad with Green Beans, Red Bell Pepper, Olives and Feta is perfect for a quick lunch or side dish.

 This hearty, healthful barley salad recipe keeps well for several days in the refrigerator so it’s perfect to add to your meal prep routine.

 Best of all, it’s super versatile!

 - Add protein with canned tuna or simply cooked chicken.

 - Serve in pita bread by itself or with the added protein for a balanced, satisfying meal!

 How to Make Mediterranean Barley Salad: